Puja (Hinduism): Temple pūjā

 Temple (Mandir) pūjā is more elaborate than the domestic versions and typically done several times a day.
 They are also performed by a temple priest, or pujari.
 In addition, the temple deity (patron god or goddess) is considered a resident rather than a guest, so the puja is modified to reflect that; for example the deity is "awakened" rather than "invoked" in the morning.
-Temple pujas vary widely from region to region and for different sects, with devotional hymns sung at Vaishnava temples for example.
+Temple pujas vary widely by region and sects, with devotional hymns sung at Vaishnava temples, for example.
 At a temple puja, there is often less active participation, with the priest acting on behalf of others.